multunus/chef-repo/CONTRIBUTING.md

 # Contributing guide

+We love contributions from everyone.
+By participating in this project, you agree to abide by our [code_of_conduct].

+  [code_of_conduct]: code_of_conduct.md

+We expect everyone to follow the code of conduct anywhere in Multunus' project codebases, issue trackers, chatrooms, and mailing lists.

 Awesome that you want to contribute!
 We really love it if people help us out!

 ## How to contribute